gemadarc/gemadarc.github.io/edu/school.md

 - a T-shirt and some stationaries with [PIRE-GEMADARC](http://pire.gemadarc.org/) logos It can be paid on site on July 11 by cash.
 The online payment option will be available soon.

-Please fill [this registration form](https://goo.gl/forms/Z8obATHgnBI5s3vA2) (outside of China) at your earliest convenience so that we can have a rather accurate head counts for better preparation.
-The registration fee is not required for filling the form.
+No deadline is set for registration at this moment.
+However, please fill [this registration form](https://goo.gl/forms/Z8obATHgnBI5s3vA2) (outside of China) at your earliest convenience so that

+1. We can have a rather accurate head counts in an early stage for better preparation (Registration fee is not required for filling the form).
+2. We can provide necessary documents for participants outside of China to start their [visa](#visa) application processes.

+Please be cautious about purchasing air tickets before obtaining a Chinese [visa](#visa).
+A round trip ticket from US to China in July at this moment costs about \$1,200, and will be quickly approaching \$1,500.

+**Please note that the registration process and fee are NOT waived for lecturers within the PIRE-GEMADARC collaboration.** They need to fill the [form](https://goo.gl/forms/Z8obATHgnBI5s3vA2) and pay the registration fee.
+Lecturers outside the collaboration also need to fill the [registration form](https://goo.gl/forms/Z8obATHgnBI5s3vA2).
+But their registration fee may be waived in a case-by-case manner.

 [SCU]: http://www.scu.edu.cn/en/
 [Tsinghua]: http://www.tsinghua.edu.cn/publish/newthuen/